---C-ID THTR 175
+- --Transfers to both UC/CSU - --C-ID THTR 175

-Introduction to Scene Design

-(formerly Models and Rendering)
+Introduction to Scene Design (formerly Models and Rendering) LEC 32-36/LAB 48-54

 This course introduces students to the processes and methodologies associated with Theatrical Scenic Design.
 It will examine the theory of scenic design as widely practiced currently using Computer Assisted Design programs (CAD), as well as traditional basic techniques and materials for perspective watercolor renderings and scale models.
 Students will create water color renderings and three dimensional scale models through play analysis, interpretation of ground plans, elevations, and construction plots.